 Reciting Tahleel, Takbeer and Tahmeed a lot

-The majority of scholars are of the view that the “appointed days” are the first ten days of Dhul Hijjah, because it was narrated from Ibn Abbaas (رضي الله عنه) that the appointed days are the first ten days of Dhul Hijjah.
+The majority of scholars are of the view that the “appointed days” are the first ten days of Dhul Hijjah because it was narrated by Ibn Abbaas (رضي الله عنه) that the appointed days are the first ten days of Dhul Hijjah.

-It was proven that Ibn Umar and Abu Hurayrah (رضي الله عنهما) used to go out to the marketplace during the first ten days of Dhul Hijjah, reciting the takbeer our loud, and the people would recite takbeer when they heard them, i.e., the people would remember the takbeer and each one would recite it by himself.
+It was proven that Ibn Umar and Abu Hurayrah (رضي الله عنهما) used to go out to the marketplace during the first ten days of Dhul Hijjah, reciting the Takbeer out loud, and the people would recite Takbeer when they heard them, i.e., the people would remember the Takbeer and each one would recite it by himself.
 This does not mean that they recited in unison – that is not prescribed in Islam.

-Reviving sunnahs that have been forgotten brings a great deal of reward, as is indicated by the words of the Prophet (ﷺ): “Whoever revives one of my sunnahs that has died out after I am gone, will have a reward like that of everyone who does it, without that detracting from their reward in the slightest.”
+Reviving Sunnahs that have been forgotten brings a great deal of rewards, as is indicated by the words of the Prophet (ﷺ): “Whoever revives one of my Sunnahs that has died out after I am gone, will have a reward like that of everyone who does it, without that detracting from their reward in the slightest.”
 (Tirmidhi)

 Performing Hajj and Umrah